 Connecting My Bible to “Real Life”

-Through years of guidance and education, I learned that the Bible is much more than a book of stories, but a toolkit on how to live life well–a life lived with meaning and purpose and direction.
+Through years of guidance and education, I learned that the Bible is much more than a book of stories, but a toolkit on how to live life well–a life lived with meaning, purpose, and direction.
 Just 8 years ago, I discovered how the Bible connected with “real” history (those things they teach you in school) and that most Bibles don’t follow a chronological order.

 It’s understandable that many of us as adults want to revisit the things we learned as children in Sunday school or even try to decode the Bible for the first time, but many of us open it up to only feel overwhelmed.
 In choosing a Bible, we often question: